-The SFC senior bonds classified at FVTPL with nominal amount of MNT 7,737,100 thousands (31 December 2022: nill) were collateralised by Repo arrangement.
-Please see Note 23.
+The SFC senior bonds classified at FVTPL with nominal amount of MNT 809,100 thousands (31 December 2023: 7,737,100 thousands) were collateralised by Repo arrangement.
+See Note 23.

 (e) Corporate bonds

 Debt securities at FVTPL represent securities held for trading and securities in a 'held to sell' business model as the Bank had an intention to realise a trading gain.
 On initial recognition, the Bank has designated corporate bonds at FVTPL.
 The corporate bonds at FVTPL are carried at fair value, which also reflects any credit risk related write-downs and best represents Bank's maximum exposure to credit risk and are not collateralised.